 Our curriculum includes the following:

 Core Courses, required for all students, are designed around environmental themes, include many outdoor activities, and are often integrated with one another.
-Click here to request pdfs of the core course syllabi.
+Click here to request a PDF of a core course syllabus.

 Optional Courses include continuity courses that keep students on track with sending school curricula in the skill-based disciplines of math and Spanish, as well as other electives that students may take to enhance their Conserve School experience.
 Students have the option of taking one or two optional courses during their semester.
 Elective options may differ from semester to semester.